chauff/cse1500-web-transcripts/_lectures/node2.md

 You already know how to install modules, e.g. `npm install winston` installs one of the more popular [Node logging libraries](https://www.npmjs.com/package/winston).
 You can also use the command line to search for modules to install, e.g. `npm search winston`.

-While it is beyond the scope of this course to dive into the details of the npm registry, it should be mentioned that it is not without issues; the story of how 17 lines of code - a single npm module - nearly broke much of the modern web for half a day can be found [here](http://arstechnica.com/information-technology/2016/03/rage-quit-coder-unpublished-17-lines-of-javascript-and-broke-the-internet/).
+While it is beyond the scope of this course to dive into the details of the npm registry, it should be mentioned that it is not without issues; the story of how 17 lines of code&mdash;a single npm module&mdash;nearly broke much of the modern web for half a day can be found [here](http://arstechnica.com/information-technology/2016/03/rage-quit-coder-unpublished-17-lines-of-javascript-and-broke-the-internet/).

 ### A file-based module system

 In Node.js each file is its own module.
 This means that the code we write in a file does not pollute the _global namespace_.
 In Node.js we get this setup "for free".
-When we write client-side JavaScript, we have to work hard to achieve the same effect (recall the module pattern covered in the [JavaScript lecture](https://chauff.github.io/Web-Teaching/js/#javascript-design-patterns)).
+When we write client-side JavaScript, we have to work hard to achieve the same effect (recall the module pattern covered in the JavaScript lecture).

 The module system works as follows: each Node.js file can access its so-called **module definition** through the `module` object.
 The module object is your entry point to modularize your code.
 To make something available from a module to the outside world, `module.exports` or `exports` is used as we will see in a moment.
 The `module` object looks as follows (depending on the Node version and underlying operating system the property values will vary) :point_down::